Deception (1946 film): Production

 Paul Henreid says he enjoyed working with Bette Davis again but did not get along with Irving Rapper, the two men barely speaking to each other.

-According to Alicia Malone's introduction on Turner Classic Movies, stories persist that pianist Shura Cherkassky’s hands are seen on-screen during Davis's solo piano performance of Beethoven's Piano Sonata No. 23, Opus 57 in F Minor (Appassionata), but the fact is that Davis rehearsed so thoroughly that she was able to synchronize with the recorded playback perfectly on the first take.
-Indeed, Malone adds, Davis wanted to become proficient enough to play live for the camera, but director Irving Rapper told her that it was not worth the effort, because no one would believe it.
+Shura Cherkassky recorded Ludwig van Beethoven's Appassionata Sonata for Davis' onscreen performance.
+A lifelong pianist, Davis rehearsed the piece three hours a day with the goal of playing it live on camera.
+Director Irving Rapper asked, "Why bother?", knowing that viewers would not believe it was her performance.
+She achieved perfect synchronization with Cherkassky's recording.

 Henreid's cello playing was dubbed by Eleanor Aller, who was pregnant with her son Frederick Zlotkin, who became a noted cellist.
 Her father, Gregory Aller, coached Henreid in plausible bow movements.
 For some scenes, Henreid’s arms were tied behind him, and two cellists put their arms through the sleeves of a specially designed coat.

-Hollenius' Cello Concerto was written by Erich Wolfgang Korngold, who composed the music for this film.
+Hollenius' Cello Concerto was composed by Erich Wolfgang Korngold.
+When the score is glimpsed onscreen, Hollenius' signature is in Korngold's hand.
 Korngold subsequently expanded this material and published it as his own cello concerto.
-Near the beginning of the film, Jerry Spencer, an eager student reporter (Richard Erdman), asks Karel “Which of the living composers should I admire?”
-Karel demurs, but when asked who he likes best, he replies: “Stravinsky when I think of the present, Richard Strauss when I think of the past, and of course, Hollenius, who combines the rhythm of today with the melody of yesterday.”
-The last is an apt description of and probable tribute to Korngold.
+In the film, when Karel Novak is asked which composers he likes best, he replies, "Stravinsky when I think of the present, Richard Strauss when I think of the past, and of course, Hollenius, who combines the rhythm of today with the melody of yesterday."
+The description of Hollenius could also be applied to Korngold.